Whitland and Cardigan Railway: First opening

 The line was opened as far as Glogue to goods and minerals trains on 24 March 1873; Lewis's claim went to litigation, and he received a partial award of his claimed payment.
 By this time the former South Wales Railway main line had been converted to standard gauge, so the issue of mixed gauge track to Whitland station no longer applied.

 The initial freight train service was two trains daily.
 On 15 March 1873, before the line was opened, the only brake van was derailed; as a suspension fault was to blame it was returned to the makers, and for some time the trains operated without a brake van, the guard riding in open wagons.

-On 29 April 1873 the Board decided to proceed with construction to Crymmych by directly employed labour.
+On 29 April 1873 the board decided to proceed with construction to Crymmych by directly employed labour.
 This took some time even though the extension was short; it probably opened early in July 1874.
 Arrangements were made with a carrier to provide a road connection for goods to and from Cardigan.

 The business on the line increased very well and in fact a second engine had to be procured to handle the traffic.
 The directors wanted to start passenger operation too, and the necessary signalling (by McKenzie and Holland) and station accommodation were being provided.
-Now an inspection of the line by the Board of Trade inspector was required, and the notice was given to the BoT on 29 June 1875.
-In fact the inspecting officer failed to visit within the ten day timescale allowed and the Directors opened the line to passengers on 12 July 1875.
+Now an inspection of the line by the Board of Trade inspector was required, and the notice was given to the Board of Trade on 29 June 1875.
+In fact the inspecting officer failed to visit within the ten day timescale allowed and the directors opened the line to passengers on 12 July 1875.

 At the AGM it was stated: